jerhon/honlsoft-v2/blog/2021/2021-10-08-windows-11-first-impressions.md

 Overall, I'm impressed with the speed of the desktop.
 A lot of the new settings and configuration screens come up rather quickly.

+After reading a few articles internet, changes were made to prioritize foreground tasks.
+For example, say the CPU is hammered at 90% by various processes and you open up Microsoft Word.
+Windows 11 will re-prioritize Word as being higher priority it's a "foreground process".

 I can tell there was obvious focus put into it.
+I can really feel the responsiveness as I'm working.

 ### The Sounds are Different